 “Right here”, the lady walking around says and points to a narrow opening in the rocks.
 “If we can go up so can you!”

-They proceeded to climb down, chatted a bit and off they went.
+They proceeded to climb down, chatted a bit, and off they went.
 We looked at the crack in the rock and decided if they could do it, we could too.
 Up we scrambled and what a view.
 There is a hiking trail that runs across the top and we followed it for a bit.
 There was an iceberg across the bay but we could not see it too clearly as it was pretty far away.
-Lots of flowers and color with the rocks showing some beautiful rusty tones.
+Lots of flowers and colors with the rocks showing some beautiful rusty tones.
 Now, to get down!